 “A password manager needs to do its job with as little friction as possible.
 Otherwise, users will drop it and go back to using the same password everywhere, or writing passwords on sticky notes.
 Keeper Password Manager & Digital Vault offers consistent, excellent apps for all the platforms and browsers you could want and includes the advanced features found in the very best password managers, among them password inheritance, secure sharing, two-factor authentication, and an actionable password strength report.”

 Now is the time to resolve to secure your passwords — and since cybercriminals won’t wait until January 1 to attack, you shouldn’t wait until then to get started.
-If you’re not a Keeper customer yet, download Keeper Password Manager and Digital Vault now!
+If you’re not a Keeper customer yet, download Keeper Password Manager!
 If you run a business or are responsible for its information security, reach out to Keeper today and discover how simple and affordable it is to protect your company against password-related breaches.